tom4s-lt/invutils/README.md

 	- native assets: 'network:0x0000000000000000000000000000000000000000' (they have no contract address)
 	- e.g. dai: 'ethereum:0x6b175474e89094c44da98b954eedeac495271d0f'
 - _id_zapper_ (string) - There is no definition.
 Suggested: use 'network:address' as in defillama with zapper's network names (for uniqueness)

+Mapping from token ID attributes to ticker is encouraged to be done by the user, and isn't included.

 <br>